 However, the key to correct implementation will be in the training and knowledge available to the professionals and tradesmen employed to apply the Standard.
 Unlike normal building projects it is imperative that when building a Passive House each person involved understands the impact mistakes can have on the overall goal the team is striving to reach.

 We are now in the fortunate position of being able to learn from the lessons and mistakes experienced in Germany and Austria during their over 20-year development of the Passive House Standard.
 These experiences should be used to assist and guide us towards a Passive House model ideally suited to the British climate that will provide us with a benchmark to work from, in the struggle towards a greener and more sustainable, low energy future.
 In doing so, Passive House design could not only help us reach our ambitious targets for 2020 and beyond, but it could, in fact, be responsible for us achieving those targets.

 If you would like to read more about Passive House Standard, read the article with our guest Ben Adam-Smith, an eco home enthusiast, and House Planning Help founder, website dedicated to inspiring a new breed of self-builders to build energy efficient homes.
 In his article, he presents the reasons why he decided to build a passive house, real examples of completed houses and top tips on how to achieve this standard for your own project.

-This is the second part of our ‘Introduction to Passive House Standard’ article.
+This was the second part of our ‘Introduction to Passive House Standard’ article.
 You can read the first one here.
 The article was written by Steff Bell, our certified Passive House Designer.
-If you are interested in building a Passive House or have more questions regarding it, don’t hesitate to contact Steff on firstname.lastname@example.org.
+If you are interested in building a Passive House or have more questions regarding it, don’t hesitate to contact Steff on email@example.com.

 Technologist & Passive House Designer at ACA